WELCOME TO HAGLEY MUSEUM AND LIBRARY!

 There are picnic tables available for visitor use located in the powder yards, Workers’ Hill, and adjacent to the Visitor Center parking area.

-Does Hagley have a gift shop?
+Does Hagley have a museum store?

 Does Hagley offer guided tours?